-- This Recovery Plan will form our Lambeth Together provides clear examples of the value, and strength of our collaborative partnership approach.
+- This Recovery Plan will directly inform our Lambeth Together response and provides clear examples of the value, and strength of our collaborative partnership approach.
 It sets out the shared key priorities and a core work programme that together we intend to address during the 18 month period from September 2020 to March 2022: recognising that this is both a plan to respond to the Covid-19 pandemic and to further progress our integration and system-wide working within the borough, and beyond. - The Recovery Plan outlines the contributions that each of our Delivery Alliances will play, whilst recognising that we will need to continue to adapt during this period as we work together to respond flexibly and dynamically to the emerging challenges we will face. - The Recovery Plan will connect both to NHS acute provider plans, mental health, primary care, wider Local Authority and to south east London recovery strategies, and VCS Partners, as Lambeth Together services interface with those essential systems and diverse communities. - We recognise we can do more to involve local people and give greater voice to our diverse communities in our work.
-Whilst we have heard from individuals and community groups about the impact of Covid-19 locally we want to build on our engagement approaches and give local people a clear voice in developing our ongoing response. - The last four months has seen services and teams adapt to new circumstances at both pace and scale.
+Whilst we have heard from and listened to individuals and community groups about the impact of Covid-19 and in relation to the priorities described in this recovery plan, we want to build on our engagement approaches and give local people a clear voice in developing our ongoing response. - The last six months has seen services and teams adapt to new circumstances at both pace and scale.
 We would wish to review and evaluate these new ways of accessing and delivering care, in particular through virtual and digital means, but also to sustain this momentum to innovate and transform services. - Developing and supporting our workforce to work together and in involving service users and carers will be an integral and critical part of our ambitions as we develop our recovery initiatives.